The Average Occupational Therapist Salary is USD $58,554

-In the very broadest of definitions the occupational therapist is a person that assists their clients in improving their ability to function as independently and as similar to the mainstream of society as possible.
+In the very broadest of definitions, an occupational therapist is a person that assists their clients in improving their ability to function as independently and as similar to the mainstream of society as possible.

 It is important for anyone that is looking into being an occupational therapist that this is a professional occupation.
 What is meant by this is that the occupation itself require specialized knowledge and skills.
 The occupational therapist not only needs to implement therapies with the patient, they also need to determine the therapies to implement.
 This requires that the occupational therapist understand, in detail, the complexities of how our body functions, operates, and how our mind processes information.